-If you’re looking for an early season backpacking trip in Banff National Park, you’d do well to choose the hike to Glacier Lake.
-On a scale of difficulty, it’s an easy, mellow one and a great choice for families.
-The hike is 9 kilometres one way with just 238 metres of elevation gain.
+If you’re looking for an early season backpacking trip in Banff National Park, you’d do well to choose the Glacier Lake hike.
+On a scale of difficulty, it’s a mellow one and a great choice for families with kids that are about 8 and older.

 In early summer, when so many other trails are buried under a metre or two of snow, it’s a real treat to be out stretching your legs and getting in shape for harder hikes.
 Don’t feel like you’re settling for this hike when you book a campsite at Glacier Lake in Banff National Park as the lake itself is a turquoise beauty – and there is plenty of interest along the way.

-Finding the trailhead for Glacier Lake in Banff National Park
+Glacier Lake hike in Banff National Park summary

-The chances of getting lost on the hike into Glacier National Park are slim.
+The chances of getting lost on the out and back hike to Glacier Lake in Banff National Park are slim.

 Walk across the parking lot to reach the obvious trail sign.
 Follow the wide trail through lodgepole pine forest – apparently the outcome of a 1940 forest fire.
 Be on the lookout for ruffed grouse in the first kilometre.
 We saw one with chicks further on in the hike.

-At 2.2 kilometres arrive at the Howse River Overlook.
+At 2.2 km arrive at the Howse River Overlook.
 There are a couple of red chairs so it’s a good place to stop, drink some water and enjoy the view.
 It’s also got a bit of history associated with it.
-David Thompson, a surveyor, explorer and fur trader camped here back in 1807.
+David Thompson, a surveyor, explorer, and fur trader camped here back in 1807.

 Keep an eye out for bears along the length of the trail, especially in the summer when large patches of buffaloberries and bearberries make an appearance.
 We didn’t so much as see bear scat but we’re always hyper-aware and never leave home without our bear spray.

 When you reach Glacier Lake, turn left.
-Walk about 200 metres along the lakeshore to arrive at the Glacier Lake Campground (GL9).
-Book this through the Banff National Park website.
+Walk about 200 m along the lakeshore to arrive at the Glacier Lake Campground (GL9).

 You’ll find poles for hanging your food so don’t forget a waterproof bag to stuff your food in and a carabiner.
 There is a privy, an old cabin from fur-trading days, a communal fire pit (you’re supposed to bring your own wood but there seemed to be quite a stack) and several picnic tables.